gbrault/gistfiles/lib/SQL/total.md

 #Purpose

-display the total number of rows correspondning to the table and search input
+display the total number of rows corresponding to the table and search input

 #Context
 |Message		    |				        |